jkwidgery/portfolio/README.md

 My Role:
 Design and implement a clean, intuitive designer pipeline by building the engine editor using ImGUI and RTTR libraries

+Copyright © 2020 DigiPen Institute of Technology, All rights reserved.

 Link to play: https://games.digipen.edu/games/return-to-the-skyway